pythonanywhere/help_pages/articles/Flask.md

 ##Getting your code onto PythonAnywhere

 This guide assumes you've already managed to get your code onto PythonAnywhere.
-Check out the [getting code in and out](/pages/FTP) guide if you need to.
+Check out the [uploading and downloading files](/pages/UploadingAndDownloadingFiles) guide if you need to.

 For the purposes of these examples, we'll assume your code lives at `/home/yourusername/mysite`